 We therefore disagree with Dr McLellan's classification of semi improved neutral and semi-improved calcareous grassland.
-We believe it is all unimproved calcareous grassland.
+We believe it is unimproved calcareous grassland.

-2. 'The land parcel is not of an open character, being a steep sided area surrounded by arable land and improved grassland.
-The only views within the dales are linear rather than open'.
+2. 'The land parcel is not of an open character, being a steep sided area surrounded by arable land.